EncodePanda/bp-getting-acquainted-with-lens/chapters/6_Setting.md

 # Setting values

-Imagine we have a value of type `Conference`
+Imagine we have a value of type `Conference`:

 ```haskell
 {{ fileSection src/EncodePanda/Lens3.hs conference }}
 ```

-We also have two speakers who would love to be part of this conference
+We also have two speakers who would love to be part of this conference:

 ```haskell
 {{ fileSection src/EncodePanda/Lens3.hs speakers }}
 ```

-At first, setting a new value does not seem to scary.
+At first, setting a new value does not seem to be scary.

 ```
 conference { speakers = [ pawel, marcin ] }